How?

 Dear Love — What would you have me know today?

 And then allow the answer to come.
-What would Unconditional Love tell you, if it had a voice?
+What would the spirit of unconditional love tell you, if it had a voice?
 What does your heart need to hear today, in this exact moment?
 Where is the suffering, and what does it long to be told?
 What reassurance or comfort does your spirit need?
 Let the words come.

 If you are feeling stuck, imagine what you would say to a dear and beloved friend, if they needed comfort or reassurance.
 Write those words — but to yourself.

 If the practice feels self-conscious or unnatural, just think for a minute about how easy it is to listen to and believe your most negative thoughts.
 We tend not to question the legitimacy of those critical, cynical voices, do we?
-You can ask those voices to step aside for a bit while you connect with Love.
+You can ask those voices to step aside for a bit.
 Tell them you’ll be back; they’ll still be there waiting, though my hope is that they become weaker with every letter.
 Give it a try, just for a few minutes.

 If the practice still feels unnatural to you, let it go for right now.
 Try again in an hour, or in a day, or in a week.
 Love will be there waiting for you, and so will we.